jasonme0830/Isabelle2Cpp-2025/README.md

 ## TODO

+- [ ] Remove the last unnecessary condition and the call of `abort`.
 - [ ] Support recursive function to loop/iteration.
 - [ ] Resolve identifier conflicts.
 - [ ] Reimplement function conversion to support function currying.